-Despite this horrific tragedy, we demonstrated incredible resolve as a country.
-That’s what I wanted him to know.
 I wanted him to know that out of this inconceivable horror came goodness.
-Fire fighters and police officers who were so incredibly selfless and brave, people of all colors, religions, and political affiliations coming together in a way I had never seen before in my lifetime.
+Firefighters and police officers who were so incredibly selfless and brave, people of all colors, religions, and political affiliations coming together in a way I had never seen before in my lifetime.
 Sixteen days after the event that would forever change our nation, I again sat down at my computer to create another video – one that I could give to Clay when he was old enough to understand the evil and the hate… and the bravery and the compassion.

-Buried in a box along with the front page of the Akron Beacon Journal dated Sept 16, 2001 and a few magazines that focused on the heroes, I found that DVD that I made 18 years ago.
-Today, Clay is 24 years old, and he’ll probably watch the commemoration ceremonies with the rest of us.
+Buried in a box along with the front page of the Akron Beacon Journal dated Sept 16, 2001, and a few magazines that focused on the heroes, I found that DVD that I made 19 years ago.
+Today, Clay is 25 years old.
 Because he’s never known a world without mass shootings and terror threats, I wonder if he will ever grasp the magnitude of that event…how inconceivable it was.
-And I wonder if he’ll ever find the only comfort we could find back then – the resolve to come together as a nation and be better human beings.
+And given the polarizing state of our country today, I wonder if he’ll ever experience the only comfort we could find back then – the resolve to come together as a nation and be better human beings.

 Have we forgotten the heroism and the humanity that rose out of the rubble and devastation that was etched in pure evil?
 Have we forgotten that country that came together and survived?

 Have we forgotten?
 Maybe this year in that moment of silence we share to memorialize the lives lost on that horrific day, we might also find the resolve to show our children what this country once was… and what it CAN be again.

 If each of us commits to being better in our own small sphere of influence, that would be a great start.